 I had time to mull all this over a few seasons ago, while waiting for my wife to depart on to a morning Fort William train that was then timetabled for 10.21.

-The ScotRail man on the platform had a dire warning about making sure we didn’t get on the next train through as that was going to Oban.
+The ScotRail man on the platform had a dire warning about making sure we didn’t get on the next train through as that was going to Oban, not Fort William.
+That one was later.

-Sure enough, a train appeared and we watched an old couple, with their equally old greyhound, bundle themselves on to it, then bundle themselves back off again in much haste and disorder.
+Sure enough, a train appeared from the south and we watched an old couple, with their equally old greyhound, all clearly newcomers to the station, bundle themselves on to it, then bundle themselves back off again in much haste and disorder.

 And there were a few near disasters for other rucksack-carrying visitors, who hesitated by the platform edge.